cloudmesh/pi/content/en/tutorial/raspberry-burn-windows/index.md

 ```

 By receiving this information from our devices, we have confirmed our access.
+If you receive the error `ERROR: not enough values to unpack (expected 2, got 0)`
+then delete your `~/.ssh/config` file and try the different `cms host config`
+commands individually, until temp returns all the nodes' temperatures (instead
+of 0 which indicates missing/offline node or that host cannot connect).

 ### 7.3 Setting up keys on each PI worker